lennartschepers/laravel-blog-concept/README.md

 Styling done with TailwindCSS and inline javascript is provided by AlpineJS.
 The database is in mysql

+The goal of this project was the learn to work with Laravel.
+In doing so I always kept documentation at hand, while always striving to refactor my code to the perscriped standards.
+Lots of code is commented out for reference.
+Commented code has the same functionality but is replaced by adjacent, more modern solutions.

 ## Todo
 To expand this concept I would like to add pages such as a;
 * Dashboard page where users can manage their posts and edit / delete them